License

 Reserve License

-The short version: The IPRL lets you publish open-source code while explicitly reserving ownership of the intellectual property for future use as founder's capital — should a company ever be formed around the project.
-The code stays free; your IP doesn't evaporate into the commons.
+The short version: The IPRL lets you release open-source software while explicitly reserving ownership of the underlying intellectual property — keeping it available as founder's capital if a company is ever formed around the project.
+The code stays free; your IP does not dissolve into the commons.

 The problem it solves

-Founders at the pre-company stage face an uncomfortable dilemma.
-Open source is the right default — it builds trust, attracts contributors, and lets the community verify what you're building.
-But standard open-source licenses (MIT, Apache 2.0, GPL) are designed for projects, not startups.
+Founders at the pre-incorporation stage face a genuine dilemma.
+Open source is the right default — it builds trust, attracts contributors, and lets the community verify what you are building.
+But standard open-source licenses (MIT, Apache 2.0, GPL) were designed for established projects, not early-stage startups.
 They say nothing about IP ownership and implicitly treat it as irrelevant.

-When investors, co-founders, or lawyers enter the picture, the question of who owns the intellectual property in that early open-source code becomes very real — and often messy.
+When investors, co-founders, or lawyers enter the picture, the question of who owns the intellectual property in that early open-source code becomes important and often complicated.
 The IPRL addresses this before it becomes a problem.

 What the IPRL does